datacommonsorg/docsite/custom_dc/custom_data.md

 The first set of parameters only applies to `foo.csv`.
 The second set of parameters applies to `bar.csv`, `bar1.csv`, `bar2.csv`, etc. The third set of parameters applies to all CSVs except the previously specified ones, namely `foo.csv` and `bar*.csv`.

+If you are using subdirectories, specify the file names using paths relative to the top-level directory (which you specify in the `env.list` file as the input directory).

 #### Input file parameters

 `entityType` (implicit schema only)